malekak44/js-basic-projects/README.md

-These are the basic projects of JavaScript.
+These are the basic projects of Pure Vanilla JavaScript.